THE ETIQUETTE OF BOWLS

 • Make sure the correct skip’s bowl is placed on the mat at the time of changeover.

 • Walk up the rink when changing ends within the boundary confines of the rink.
 Do not stray into adjacent rinks.
 Do this as quickly as possible to ensure smooth continuity of play.
+Do not linger around the head to inspect the positions, but proceed diectly to the bank.

-• A Skip should remember that they have been chosen to lead and encourage, and not become so engrossed in conversation with the opposing skip that they forget this function.
+• A skip should remember that they have been chosen to lead and encourage, and not become so engrossed in conversation with the opposing skip that they forget this function.

 • Only the 3’s are responsible for measuring.
 Do not crowd them and only assist if invited to do so.